ChangSuBiostats/CS-CORE/README.md

 ## Vignettes

-Check out [https://changsubiostats.github.io/CS-CORE/](https://changsubiostats.github.io/CS-CORE/) for a tutorial on using CS-CORE for cell-type-specific co-expression analysis with single cell RNA-sequencing data, which includes inferring co-expressions, extracting co-expressed gene modules and functional enrichment analysis as performed in our manuscript.
+The [vignette](https://changsubiostats.github.io/CS-CORE/articles/CSCORE.html) shows an example of using CS-CORE for cell-type-specific co-expression analysis with single cell RNA-sequencing data, which includes inferring co-expressions, extracting co-expressed gene modules and functional enrichment analysis as performed in our manuscript.

 ## Contact us